open-turo/actions-go/release/README.md

     # Required: true
     # Default: ""

-    go-version:
-    # Go version to use for building
-    #
-    # Required: true
-    # Default: 1.17.3

     dry-run:
     # Whether to run semantic release in `dry-run` mode.
 It will override the `dryRun` attribute in your configuration file
     #